-ACROSS ALL ACTIVITIES: ASSET ANAGEMENT MATURITY uiring improvement in relation to Council's asset management approach.
-These improvements are able to be maintained across the various activity and asset portfolios. required in order Main options Implication of options Implication of options Option 1 - status quo Option one involves a continuation of current asset management system deficiencie potential to further hamper informed decision-making and robust investment priorit infrastructure deficits and substandard service levels would be expected.
-Option 2 - Increased focus the Asset Management Policy, the development of a Strategic Asset Management Ple prioritised Asset Management Improvement Roadmap is critical.
-Asset data and syst relating to criticality, condition, utilisation and established meta-data standards would considered a priority.
-It is anticipated that this approach would result in a more efficient, better informed suite of services Time period 2021-2024 Cost ~\$257k \$257k (inflated) Project Contribution to Cultural Our water facilities acknowledge and according to the contribution to th Environmental Our water facilities Support the endeavous to keep endeavous to keep acknowledge and are reliable, considers the cultural affordable and enable values development in the District support me enneavours to keep sustainable use of our people's sale and natural resources healthy
+ACROSS ALL ACTIVITIES: ASSET MANAGEMENT MATURITY

+There are a number of areas requiring improvement in relation to Council's asset management approach.
+These improvements are required in order to ensure LoS commitments are able to be maintained across the various activity and asset portfolios.

+Main options Implication of options Option 1 - status quo Option one involves a continuation of current asset management system deficiencies that have the potential to further hamper informed decision-making and robust investment prioritisation.
+Increased infrastructure deficits

+ACROSS ALL ACTIVITIES: ASSET MANAGEMENT MATURITY and substandard service levels would be expected.
+Option 2 - Increased focus This approach requires a more proactive focus on Council's asset management function.
+A review of the Asset Management Policy, the development of a Strategic Asset Management Plan and a resourced prioritised Asset Management Improvement Roadmap is critical.
+Asset data and system development relating to criticality, condition, utilisation and established meta-data standards would also be considered a priority.
+It is anticipated that this approach would result in a more efficient, better informed suite of services and activities that ultimately produce more resilient and fit for purpose service levels.
+Time period 2021-2024 Cost ~\$257k \$257k (inflated) Cultural Coa voine facilities acknowledge and considers the cultural spiker.
+Georgian the cultural spiker.
+Social Our water Scribers, evolutionary to rivery our proper table and ficulting